 In the last two articles, we have examined the ’empty’ samjñā skandha, and the ’empty’ rūpa skandha, which form the west-east axis of the mandala of the five skandhas.
 In the Buddha’s cognitive-perceptual schema, this pair of complementary but seemingly opposed functions, can be thought of as rational, discriminative, judging, or decision-making functions – ‘Judging’ was the term used in the English translations of Carl Jung’s writings.
 Jung’s terms for these two Judging functions in the cognitive-perceptual mandala are ‘Feeling’ and ‘Thinking’.
 ‘Feeling’ was English word that Jung chose for decision-making via subjective or evaluative discrimination (samjñā skandha), while ‘Thinking’ was chosen for decision-making via conceptualisation (rūpa skandha).

-Unfortunately vedanā is often translated as ‘feeling’ and this causes enormous confusion, since Feeling, in the sense of ‘evaluative discrimination’, is denoted by the samjñā skandha – and is associated with the western quadrant of the mandala; with the Discriminating Wisdom; and with the archetypal Buddhas Amitābha and Pandaravārsini, the central figures in the Padma (Lotus) family of Buddhas.
-Everything about the southern quadrant and the Equalising Wisdom, and the associated symbolism of Ratnasambhava and Māmaki – the central figures in the Ratna (Jewel) Family of Buddhas) – point to the fact that vedanā refers to the perceptual function of Sensation or Sensing.
-While Feeling is often used colloquially, to denote Sensing, if we are serious about trying to understand the way the Buddha separated out the components of the cognitive-perceptual process, we need to be clear that the vedanā skandha denotes the Perceiving function of Sensing, and we need to reserve the word ‘Feeling’ as a synonym for the Judging function of samjñā – evaluative discrimination.
+Unfortunately vedanā is often translated as ‘feeling’ and this causes enormous confusion, since Feeling, in the sense of ‘evaluative discrimination’, is so much more appropriately used to describe the mode of cognition of the samjñā skandha – and is associated with the western quadrant of the mandala; with the Discriminating Wisdom; and with the archetypal Buddhas Amitābha and Pandaravārsini, the central figures in the Padma (Lotus) family of Buddhas.
+Everything about the southern quadrant and the Equalising Wisdom, and the associated symbolism of Ratnasambhava and Māmaki – the central figures in the Ratna (Jewel) Family of Buddhas) – point to the fact that vedanā refers to the perceptual function of Sensing or Sensation.
+While Feeling is often used colloquially, to denote Sensing, if we are serious about trying to understand the way the Buddha separated out the components of the cognitive-perceptual process, we need to be clear that the vedanā skandha denotes the Perceiving function of Sensing, and we need to reserve the word ‘Feeling’ as a synonym for the Judging, or decision-making function of samjñā – evaluative discrimination.
+Where I am capitalising the words Judging and Perceiving I am adopting the convention used by Carl Jung, who recognised the need to highlight and clarify these terms.

-This is a crucial distinction, and one that I have endeavoured to make clear in several articles.
+So, the distinction the act of ‘perceiving’ via Sensing and the act ‘judging’ via Feeling is crucial, and one that I have endeavoured to make clear in several articles.
 It is an essential distinction if we wish to go deeper into the notion of the somatic.
 The mis-translation of vedanā as Feeling is in part due to the fact that vedanā refers to a domain of perceptual experience that is far greater than the word Sensation, or Sensing, normally denotes.
 Vedanā, properly understood, also addresses the totality of the somatic.
 Vedanā therefore, is the pair of perceptual functions, which together address both the ‘internal’ and the ‘external’ aspects of sensory experience – (1) the ‘internal physical’, or psycho-physical, or somatic, experience of the body-mind; and (2) the ‘external physical’ experience of the body and its world, through the senses.

 Mindfulness of the Skandhas – ‘Internal’ and ‘External’